Israel: the war over status quo

 There is no protest leader, but they are protesting, nonetheless.
 There are many groups, some of which already existed and were involved in the protests of Netanyahu two years ago.
 But many others were formed ad hoc.
 The high-tech industry, veteran soldiers, doctors, academics, these groups have organised themselves and are now coordinating among themselves.
 The politicians of the centre-left parties had no influence on the demonstrations.
 So, the situation is really complicated.
 They do not even see them as a real movement because it is very decentralised.
 They want it to stay that way, there is something behind the scenes, but it does not look like it.

 We will see what direction it goes.
 They have the same goal, the constitution and getting rid of Netanyahu and this far-right government.
 Even the president supported the vote for the constitution.
 People want to make sure that this situation does not happen again, they want to make sure that minorities are defended, even Palestinian minorities.
-Equality has never been understood in Israel’s laws since its inception, because religious Jews feared equality for women and Zionists feared equality for Palestinians.
+Equality has never been understood in Israel’s laws since its inception because religious Jews feared equality for women and Zionists feared equality for Palestinians.
 This is not just a slogan, it has great political significance, relating to the foundations of Israel.
 Jews now have supremacy within the existing framework.
 Equality would change that, so it is a dramatic clash between two quite different visions of Israel.
 Now everything is unclear, this government may fall, it may not, and if it does, we do not know what the centre-left government will do with the idea of equality pushed by the protesters.

 However, the conflict is again spilling over beyond the issues that are being discussed within Israel itself, namely judicial reform.
 Shifting the axis of the conflict to the status quo regarding the occupied lands.
-On 26 February, a few hours after the murder of two Jewish Israeli citizens by a Palestinian terrorist, Jewish settlers living illegally in the West Bank began a pogrom against the Arab population in the Palestinian town of Huwara and several other villages, in which dozens of Palestinians were injured and one person was killed.
+On 26 February, a few hours after the murder of two Jewish Israeli citizens by a Palestinian terrorist, Jewish settlers living illegally in the West Bank began a pogrom against the Arab population in the Palestinian town of Huwara and several other villages, in which dozens of Palestinians were injured, and one person was killed.
 More than 15 houses and 30 vehicles were set on fire.
 Furthermore, on 7-8 March, we witnessed another attack on the Jenin refugee camp, where the IDF refused to allow ambulances to approach the camp….

-That was exactly what, I would say, opened the question of the relationship between occupation and anti-democratic reform.
+That was precisely what, I would say, opened the question of the relationship between occupation and anti-democratic reform.
 I am not saying it was seen that way at the beginning.
 The fact that Smotrich went to the US and was not allowed to meet with any US official.
 Then he said in Paris that there were no Palestinians, having a map of Jordan behind him.
 He said that this is the great Israel.
 The one he wants to establish.
 This makes it increasingly clear to liberal Jews that the anti-Palestinian policy is linked to an anti-democratic coup.
 This is still not the main issue, the main issue is reform, but it is becoming increasingly clear that if we are talking about real democracy, we must talk about the Palestinians.
 At the last demonstration there was a block against the occupation, which was much bigger than the last time, it is getting bigger, and there is a lot of positive reaction among the people on the streets.
 This is the product of Smotrich’s attitude and actions.

 At the same time, it is difficult not to mention here that the head of the CIA said a few weeks ago that the situation resembles that before the Second Intifada.
 Moreover, Haaretz published an article in which a columnist stated that a civil war between Israelis is now not taboo and is possible.